KomodoPlatform/developer-docs/docs/basic-docs/start-here/about-komodo.md

 #### No Off-Chain Settlements Required

 The Komodo software uses atomic-swap technology, pioneered by Tier Nolan and our very own JL777, to ensure that a trade either happens, or it doesn't.
-If a trade stalls or fails halfway through the process, blockchain software ensures that these funds automatically reappear in the user's wallet.
+If a trade stalls or fails halfway through the process, blockchain software ensures that these funds automatically reappear in the users' wallets.

 #### Integrate Your Smart-Chain Asset with Our Software